 In Wales get ready for adventure!
-We’ll begin in Cardiff to explore this quaint seaside city and visit Cardiff Castle.
-During our time here we will head to a hawking center and experience the unique opportunity to learn the ancient art of flying falcons!
-You’ll discover how thrilling it is to hold a falcon on your arm and toss it off to soar through the sky.
-Shop in the famous Cardiff arcades and visit a historical Welsh castle estate, where you’ll explore the castle and the surrounding villages to get a sense of Welsh peasant life.
-Plus, you can even have the opportunity to visit the set of Doctor Who, which is filmed right here in Cardiff.
-We’ll then head over to Llanberis in Snowdonia for fresh mountain air and beautiful scenery.
+We’ll take a beautiful train ride from London along Wales’ northern coast to the mountain town of Llanberis in Snowdonia for fresh mountain air and beautiful scenery.
 Take a historical steam engine train all the way to the top of mighty Mt.
 Snowdon for amazing panoramic views.
 We will also go on a gorge scrambling adventure, where the scenery is so stunning you might think you are in Jurassic Park instead of Wales!
 Challenge yourself to complete a high ropes course, and of course eat at Llanberis’ most famous climbers café for the best food in town.

 Day 9-13 Scotland – Edinburgh

 Our trip ends in Edinburgh, known for being both one of the most haunted and culturally rich cities in the United Kingdom.
 Stroll the Royal Mile and see the best of Edinburgh’s royal history, including Holyroodhouse Palace, the Camera Obscura, and of course Edinburgh Castle!
 Climb to the top of Arthur’s Seat to see all the way to the sea, and go on a nighttime ghost walk to learn the spookier bits of Scottish history.
+During our time here we will head to a hawking center and experience the unique opportunity to learn the ancient art of flying falcons!
+You’ll discover how thrilling it is to hold a falcon on your arm and toss it off to soar through the sky.
 Plus, no trip to Scotland would be complete without a trip to the Highlands and Loch Ness.
 See if you can spot Nessie from our boat cruise, and explore majestic Urqhart Castle in Inverness.
+You’ll also have time to do a horseback riding excursion.
 We’ll conclude our time in Scotland with a fancy final dinner and reflect on this amazing trip throughout the United Kingdom.